History of Martinique: Between the World Wars

 In 1923 Saint Pierre was reestablished as a municipality.
 Two years later, in Fort de France, the municipal council approved the Mayor's proposal to redevelop the slum district of Terres Sainvilles as a "workers city".
 The council would sell the new housing to the residents for 40 semi-annual interest-free payments.

 With the collapse of the world market for sugar in 1921–22, cultivators sought a new crop.
 In 1928 they introduced bananas.

 Mont Pelée became active in 1929, forcing the temporary evacuation of Saint Pierre.
 The Volcanological Observatory there did not get its first seismometer until some three years later.

 In 1931, the Martiniquan Aimé Césaire moved to Paris to attend the Lycée Louis-le-Grand, the École Normale Supérieure, and finally the Sorbonne.
 While in Paris, Césaire met Léopold Senghor, then a poet but later Senegal's first President.
-Césaire, Senghor, and Léon Damas, with whom Césaire had gone to school in Martinique at the Lycée Schœlcher, together formulated the concept of négritude, defined as an affirmation of pride in being black, and promoted it as a movement.
+Césaire, his wife Suzanne Césaire, Senghor, and Léon Damas, with whom Césaire had gone to school in Martinique at the Lycée Schœlcher, together formulated the concept of négritude, defined as an affirmation of pride in being black, and promoted it as a movement.

 In 1933, André Aliker, the editor of Justice, the Communist newspaper, documented that a M. Aubéry, the wealthy, white owner of the Lareinty Company, had bribed the judges of the Court of Appeal to dismiss charges of tax fraud against him.
 That same year, Félix Eboué became the Acting Governor of the island, and an American, Frank Perret, established Le Musée Volcanologique at Saint Pierre.

 In 1934, persons unknown kidnapped and murdered André Aliker; his body washed up on the beach with his arms tied behind him.
 Aimé Césaire, Senghor, Damas, and others, founded L'Etudiant, a Black student review.

-In 1939, the French cruiser Jeanne d'Arc arrived late in the year with Admiral Georges Robert (fr), High Commissioner of the Republic to the Antilles and Guiana.
+In 1939, the French cruiser Jeanne d'Arc arrived late in the year with Admiral Georges Robert, High Commissioner of the Republic to the Antilles and Guiana.
 Aimé Césaire returned to Martinique.
 He became a teacher at the Lycée Schœlcher in Fort de France, where his students included Frantz Fanon and Édouard Glissant.